Media Molecule: Tearaway (2013–2015)

 Media Molecule created the Tearaway series and developed Tearaway (2013) for the PlayStation Vita and co-developed Tearaway Unfolded (2015), an expanded remake of the earlier game, for the PlayStation 4 with Tarsier Studios.
 Tearaway is a platform-adventure game that follows Iota or Atoi through a world made of paper.
 The game utilises the PlayStation Vita's numerous sensors and inputs when interacting with the in-game environment like the rear touchpad, touchscreen, and cameras.
 Both games received "generally favourable reviews" according to review aggregator Metacritic.

-Dreams (2020–present)
+Dreams (2020–2023)

 Dreams is a game creation system allowing players to create and share their own levels similar to that of LittleBigPlanet.
 Players can create games from a range of different genres including point-and-click adventures, puzzle-platformers, and shoot'em ups.
 Players interact with the game's world by controlling an "imp", similar to a mouse cursor, to create new items and characters.
 Released in February 2020, it received "generally favourable reviews" according to review aggregator Metacritic.
+In April 2023, Media Molecule announced that it would stop supporting the game in September of the same year.